 Insolvency within Insolvency

-In the event that the insolvency estate does not contain enough assets to satisfy all preferential creditors, the administrator will notify the Court that a state of mass insufficiency (Masseunzulnglichkeit) has occurred.
-This declaration creates an "insolvency within insolvency".
-Transactions entered into by the administrator after the date of this notification are now preferential.
-The "old" preferential creditors, similar to unsecured creditors prior to the "insolvency within insolvency", are now confined to a claim against the "old" insolvency estate and are satisfied only on a pro rata basis and after the "new" preferential creditors have been fully satisfied.
-In an "insolvency within insolvency", unsecured insolvency claims will not be satisfied, at all.
-In the event that a mass insufficiency notification becomes necessary, the administrator can be personally liable to compensate damages incurred by the "old" preferential creditors.
+In the event that the insolvency estate does not contain enough assets to satisfy all preferential creditors, the administrator declares mass insufficiency (Masseunzulänglichkeitsanzeige) to the Court.
+This declaration creates an “insolvency within insolvency”.
+Transactions entered into by the administrator after this notification are now preferential, while “old” preferential creditors are confined to a claim against the “old” insolvency estate, satisfied only on a pro rata basis and after the “new” preferential creditors have been fully satisfied.
+In this case, insolvency claims will not be satisfied at all.
+In the event that a mass insufficiency declaration becomes necessary, the administrator can be personally liable to the “old” preferential creditors.

 End of Insolvency Proceedings